 As an English major in college, Yuval Sharon first heard Meredith Monk’s ATLAS in an opera appreciation class.
 He told the Los Angeles Times that it opened his eyes to the possibilities of the genre, and in his career since then – and in the past three years as the LA Phil’s Artist-Collaborator – Sharon has pushed the boundaries of opera.
-This June he will fulfill a dream of finally staging the work that ignited his passion.
+Last June he fulfilled a dream of finally staging the work that ignited his passion.

 This work is special to you and your career in opera.
 Can you talk about the first time you heard this piece and the impact it had upon you?